johnponcini/serverless-oauth2/README.md

+# How to deploy an OAuth 2.0 Provider on AWS Lambda using Zappa

-# How to create an OAuth 2.0 Provider
+## How to create an OAuth 2.0 Provider

 This is an example of OAuth 2.0 server in [Authlib](https://authlib.org/).
 If you are looking for old Flask-OAuthlib implementation, check the